LCBH/UKano/README.md

  7. `u=f(u1,...,un)` and `f` does occur in equations then we let a fresh session name be the idealization of `u`

 The options `--idea-greedy` and `--idea-full-syntax` allows to modify the above heuristics:
- - `--idea-greedy` replaces the cases 6. and 7. as follows: when `f` is not a tuple then the idealization is a fresh session name otherwise, we proceed as in 6.
+ - `--idea-greedy` replaces the cases 6. and 7. as follows: when `f` is not a tuple then the idealization is a fresh session name, otherwise we proceed as in 6.
  - `--idea-full-syntax` removes the case 7 and removes the condition "`f` does not occur in equations " in case 6.
 In case the protocol is in the shared case, UKano then displays a warning message saying that the user should verifies WA item (ii) separately.

-UKano checks the confomity of guessed idealizations as well as idealizations given by the user as explained below.
+UKano checks the confomity of guessed idealizations as well as idealizations given by the user.
 Those checks can be bypassed using the option `--idea-no-check`.

 The option `--idea-automatic` makes UKano bypass idealizations given in input files and automatically guess idealizations.